c3g/GenPipes/README.md

 mugqic_pipeline/pipelines/<pipeline_name>/<pipeline_name>.py --help
 ```

-Pipelines require as input one Readset File, one or more Configuration File(s) and possibly one design file, all described below.
+Pipelines require as input one Readset File, one or more Configuration File(s) and possibly one Design File, all described below.

 For more information about a specific pipeline, visit: